 AFREZZA is contraindicated in patients with chronic lung disease because of the risk of acute bronchospasm in these patients.
 Before initiating AFREZZA, perform a medical history, physical examination and spirometry (FEV1) in all patients to identify potential lung disease [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

 Important Administration Instructions

 See Patient Instructions for Use for complete administration instructions with illustrations.

-Keep the inhaler level and white mouthpiece on top and purple base on the bottom after a cartridge has been inserted into the inhaler.
+Keep the inhaler level with the white mouthpiece on top and purple base on the bottom after a cartridge has been inserted into the inhaler.
 Loss of drug effect can occur if the inhaler is turned upside down, held with the mouthpiece pointing down, shaken (or dropped) after the cartridge has been inserted but before the dose has been administered.
 If any of the above occur, the cartridge should be replaced before use.

 Dosage Forms And Strengths

-AFREZZA (insulin human) Inhalation Powder is available as 4 unit and 8 unit single use cartridges to be administered via oral inhalation with the AFREZZA Inhaler only. [see Storage and Handling].
+AFREZZA (insulin human) Inhalation Powder is available as 4 unit, 8 unit and 12 unit single use cartridges to be administered via oral inhalation with the AFREZZA Inhaler only. [see Storage and Handling].

 Storage And Handling

 AFREZZA (insulin human) Inhalation Powder is available as 4 unit, 8 unit and 12 unit single-use cartridges.
 Three cartridges are contained in a single cavity of a blister strip.
 Each card contains 5 blister strips separated by perforations for a total of 15 cartridges.
 For convenience, the perforation allows users to remove a single strip containing 3 cartridges.
 Two cards of the same cartridge strength are packaged in a foil laminate overwrap (30 cartridges per foil package).

-The cartridges are color-coded, blue for 4 units and green for 8 units and yellow for 12 units.
-Each cartridge is marked with “afrezza” and “4 units” or “8 units”.
+The cartridges are color-coded, blue for 4 units, green for 8 units and yellow for 12 units.
+Each cartridge is marked with “afrezza” and “4 units”, “8 units” or “12 units”.

 The AFREZZA Inhaler is individually packaged in a translucent overwrap.
 The inhaler is fully assembled with a removable mouthpiece cover.
 The AFREZZA Inhaler can be used for up to 15 days from the date of first use.
 After 15 days of use, the inhaler must be discarded and replaced with a new inhaler.